 The Sun Fountain

-Some stories I just love, and when I heard about the poor old marble statue of the Greek God, Apollo, I simply had to share his rather embarrassing tale.
+Some stories I just love, and when I heard about the old marble statue of the Greek God, Apollo, I simply had to share his rather embarrassing tale.

 Back in 1956, the Fontaine du Soleil, or Sun Fountain, was unveiled in Place Massena.
 However, as the statue was exposed to the light of day, many looked on in horror, as Apollo had a crown of four horses on his head, which it was alleged, was like an advert for the top-selling car at the time – the 4-horsepower Renault 4CV.
-Not only this, but as you scanned down, Apollo was also proudly showing off a rather large…. ahem… well you know what these statues are like!
+Not only this but as you scanned down, Apollo was also proudly showing off a rather large…. ahem… well you know what these statues are like!

-With the city in an uproar, it was down to good old Alfred Janniot, the sculpture, to do a spot of re-chiselling.
+With the city in an uproar, it was down to good old Alfred Janniot, the sculptor, to do a spot of re-chiselling.
 Before you knew it, poor old Apollo had been transformed from an impressive Greek God to an “Oh Dear, Is That It God”!

 Despite Alf’s impressive chiselling, it just wasn’t enough to satisfy the Catholic women’s “League of Feminine Virtue”, so Apollo was taken down and dare I say it, erected over at the local sports stadium, where he was less likely to offend the ladies.

 A few decades later, it was felt Apollo had received a bit of a hard time, so he was moved back to his original home in Place Massena.
 Now even though he is not perhaps the God he used to be, the Sun fountain is worthy of a visit, just, if anything, because of this fabulous story!